 - Missing Mom: The entire reason Totori goes on her quest.

 - Multiple Endings: As with its predecessor and previous Atelier games, there are multiple endings depending on what you accomplish in the game, and your relationships with the other characters.
+The ending obtained is revealed by whomever is at the door when Totori opens it after the credits.

-- Non Standard Skill Learning: All of Gino's skills are obtained through doing his character events.
+- Non-Standard Skill Learning: All of Gino's skills are obtained through doing his character events.

 - Not Allowed to Grow Up: While the game takes place over five years, the characters look exactly the same throughout.

-- Only Known by Their Nickname: Totori, Rorona and Sterk are almost always called by their nicknames as opposed to their real first names
+- Only Known by Their Nickname: Totori, Rorona and Sterk are almost always called by their nicknames as opposed to their real first names.

 - Prolonged Prologue: In all, it's over three months before your characters return home after getting their adventurer's licenses and really get going on things.
 Though you can skip straight to having your Adventurer's License on New Game Plus.